Bombardier Learjet 23

 Trade-offs

-- Range & Comfort: The cabin is very small (you cannot stand up), and while fast, the range is limited to approx 1,500 nm, necessitating fuel stops for cross-country trips.
+- Range and comfort.
+The cabin is very small (you cannot stand up), and while fast, the range is limited to approximately 1,500 nm, necessitating fuel stops for cross-country trips.

 Technical Specifications